Due to COVID-19, our normal health department services may be limited during this time.

 Our team will still be conducting COVID-19 case investigations and contact tracing.
 You will need to contact the disease investigator working your case at the number they provide to you.
 You MAY NOT be able to reach them by contacting the health department direct line.
 We also MAY NOT be taking general COVID-19 calls during certain hours.
 If you are a close contact and are in quarantine, you will need to contact the disease investigator who is working the case of the positive individual you were in contact with.
 The positive case should be able to provide you with the name of the disease investigator.

-You may call our office at 606-864-5187 Ext 221 beginning at 8am during to inquire about WIC services.
+You may call our office at 606-864-5187 Ext 221 beginning at 8am Monday-Friday to inquire about WIC services.
 Please keep in mind that our phone lines get extremely busy during the day.
 If you are unable to get through, please continue to call back.

 The Laurel County Health Department provides a late clinic one evening per month during the months of April through October for limited services.
 The clinic remains open until 6pm during this time.
 For more information on when late clinics occur, contact the health department at 606-878-7754.